-control and treatment populations and on different identification assumptions.
-In particular, the regression discontinuity compares refugees who were granted visas just after the policy with refugees who were granted visas just before that.
-Since year-by-year macroeconomic fluctuations may affect refugees' staying rates, we restrict the sample to the refugees who were granted visas around ten months before and ten months after the policy change.
-In comparison, in the difference-in-difference design, the identification relies on the assumption that, before the policy reform, staying rates of non-refugee immigrants were on a common trend with those of refugees from the same origin country and the same initial placement.
-Since the difference-in-difference design allows for a control group that is presumably affected similarly by year-to-year changes in economic conditions, we use a larger sample of those who were granted visas between 1986 and 2003.
+after the policy change.
+In comparison, in the difference-in-differences design, the identification relies on the assumption that, before the policy reform, staying rates of non-refugee immigrants were on a common trend with those of refugees from the same origin country and the same initial placement.
+Since the difference-in-differences design allows for a control group that is presumably affected similarly by year-to-year changes in economic conditions, we use a larger sample of those who were granted visas between 1986 and 2003.